eclipse-edc/GradlePlugins/README.md

 ---

-This repository contains various plugins for the EDC Gradle build.
+This repository contains various plugins for the EDC Gradle plugins.

+There are 2 plugins: `edc-build` and `autodoc`

+### edc-build
+Is a plugin that provides basic capabilities to check/build/publish edc related modules.

+The plugin is published on the https://plugins.gradle.org/plugin/org.eclipse.edc.edc-build with its own version number, detached from the EDC version.

+### autodoc
+Is a plugin that permits automatic documentation generation for EDC related modules.

+Its version is aligned with the EDC one.

 ## Documentation